 (1) Copying and pasting the invite link into any chat or email window;

-(2) Sending a web invite via Samesurf Mail or through your own default email service;
+(2) Sending a web invite via Samesurf Mail or through your own default email service; or

 To request control, use the Control button to prompt the current leader to either give you control or deny your request.